Dynamical phases in growing populations: understanding recovery from bottlenecks: Discussion

-Such fluctuation-mediated effects are further characterised by a dependence on the rates of growth and mutation, which we explain in the context of dynamical demographic phases (a direct corollary of the second point, above).
-The rate of growth controls the rate at which intrinsic fluctuations decrease, and therefore also the relative duration of dynamical phases.
+Such fluctuation-mediated effects are further characterised by a dependence on the rates of growth and mutation, which we explain by putting forward the notion of \emph{effective} non-equilibrium phase transitions, and showing that these delimit distinct demographic regimes in our model.
+The rate of growth controls the overall rate at which intrinsic fluctuations decrease, and therefore also the relative duration of such demographic regimes.
 Mutation, by contrast, has two related effects.
 First, it changes the nature of the underlying deterministic attractors (the size of the mixed-strategy limit cycle, in our case) and hence the structure to which decreasing fluctuations couple.
-Second, it also changes the state-dependence of fluctuations and hence stochastically-induced effects.
-Whilst the former impacts the character of the initial stochastically-induced phase, it is the combination of both of these effects that sets the $\sim 1/\mu$ dependence of the critical transition between asymmetric and locked-in phases.
+Second, it also changes the state-dependence of the fluctuations.
+Whilst the former impacts the character of the initial stochastically-induced phase, it is the combination of both of these effects that sets the $\sim 1/\mu$ dependence of the critical transition between the intermediate asymmetric and the final locked-in phases.

-The latter behaviour is an example of a potentially interesting and unexpected antagonistic relationship between an exogenous source of stochasticity, the mutation, and the intrinsic effects of finite sized populations.
-In our model and elsewhere, mutation promotes heterogeneity, whilst intrinsic fluctuations typically drive the system towards homogeneity \cite{RGMTCR14}.
+The latter behaviour is an example of a potentially interesting and unexpected antagonistic relationship between two sources of stochasticity: mutation and the intrinsic effects of finite-sized populations.
+In our model and other studies, mutation promotes heterogeneity, whilst intrinsic fluctuations typically drive the system towards homogeneity \cite{RGMTCR14}.
 This is particularly important in the context of population growth, since the effects of mutation do not depend on the population size, whereas the stochastically-induced forcing due to intrinsic noise decreases with increasing population size.
 As a result, we speculate the other growing systems may also exhibit mutation-dependent critical transitions, where the effects of intrinsic fluctuations are balanced by those of mutation.